goldipl/Marcin-Programuje/README.md

 * [Live](#live-star2)

 ## General info
-My brandnew portfolio site.
+My brand new portfolio site.
 It contains a complete set of information about my person, my experience, skills as well as projects located in the tab - portfolio.

 ## Technologies
 Project was created with: